stevei101/infrastructure/docs/REPOSITORY_ECOSYSTEM.md

 | `ibm-template-project` | Project template | Existing | Nascent |
 | `infrastructure` | Terraform/IaC | FR 008 | Ready |
 | `podman-kustomize-k8s-deploy-gha` | Containers/K8s | FR 009 | Ready |

+## Shared Module Pattern

+1. **Author in `stevei101/infrastructure`**
+   - Implement the module under `terraform/modules/<module-name>`.
+   - Ship fixtures in `terraform/modules/<module-name>/tests/` with a `run-tests.sh` helper.
+   - Update the CHANGELOG/readme and tag a release.
+2. **Continuous Validation**
+   - The shared `terraform-agentnav.yml` workflow automatically executes module fixtures when present.
+   - Downstream repositories inherit this check (step is gated by `hashFiles(...)` so it only runs when the module lives in the repo).
+3. **Consume from applications**
+   - Point Terraform `source` blocks at the tagged module version, e.g. `source = "github.com/stevei101/infrastructure//terraform/modules/workload-identity?ref=v1.0.0"`.
+   - Reference the reusable workflow via `uses:` as shown above for consistent CI.
+4. **Upgrade cadence**
+   - Application repos pin to a tag and upgrade via PR after running the module fixtures locally.
+   - The infra repo publishes release notes for each shared module update.